speelbreaker/llm-brain/replit.md

 ## Chatting with the Agent

-You can ask the agent why it took certain actions using the `chat_with_agent` tool.
+You can ask the agent why it took certain actions using the chat interface on the web dashboard, or via CLI:
-It reads recent entries from `logs/agent_decisions_*.jsonl` and uses OpenAI to generate explanations.

 ```bash
 python -m src.chat_with_agent "Why do you keep choosing the 97k call?"